Industrial environments are not always as safe as they should be. Heavy industries like construction…

 OSHA did take action against Paramount Pictures for an incident on the set of GI Joe: Retaliation, but several years later, the studio is still fighting the fines.

-Here’s the bottom line: workers have the right to be protected from potential hazards, whether it’s on an L.A. movie set, a factory in Bakersfield or an office here in Van Nuys.
-If you’ve been injured at work and need workers’ compensation for your recovery, you may want to consider speaking with an attorney.
+Here’s the bottom line: workers have the right to be protected from potential hazards, whether it’s on a Los Angeles movie set, a factory in Bakersfield or an office here in Van Nuys.
+If you’ve been injured at work and need workers compensation for your recovery, you may want to consider speaking with an attorney.

 Tags: Workplace Accidents